 The lack of heatsink might not have been that big of a deal if the SSD was cheaper than its alternatives in the market.
 That could’ve been chalked off as a cost-saving measure, but the FireCuda is in fact more expensive than all of the SSDs mentioned in the article up to this point.
 This is a serious point of concern for Seagate since the FireCuda 520 does not offer anything that the other drives do not offer in this department already.

 Moreover, Seagate has had reliability issues with their hard drives and their reputation is not the best in the storage space.
+Seagate has pioneered the rise of Solid State Hard Drives, but their reliability is still a question mark among enthusiasts.
 Although Seagate has provided an 1800 TBW endurance rating and a 5-year warranty with the FireCuda, that still does not make it any better in terms of numbers than the Sabrent, Corsair, or AORUS options.
 Shame, since the drive performs really well.

 5. Samsung 980 PRO